luismr/blueprint-prompts/github/pull-request-issue-tracker.md

 ## Description

+Generates a comprehensive pull request description by analyzing git history and issue tracker data.
-This prompt helps you create a well-structured pull request description based on your recent code changes and linked issue tracker tickets.
-It analyzes your git history, diffs, and issue tracker data to automatically generate a comprehensive pull request that follows best practices and maintains traceability to requirements.
+The prompt takes your recent code changes and linked tickets as input to create a well-structured PR that follows best practices and maintains requirements traceability.

-The prompt will:
-- Fetch your latest git commits and changes
-- Link to the associated issue tracker ticket
-- Extract ticket details like description and acceptance criteria
-- Generate a clear title and summary
-- List specific changes made
-- Explain the motivation behind the changes
-- Include a checklist of best practices

-The generated pull request will follow a standard template with sections for:
+The generated pull request will include:
-- Ticket Details: Information from the linked issue tracker ticket
+- Ticket details from the linked issue tracker
-- Summary: High-level overview of changes
+- Clear summary of changes
-- Changes: Detailed list of modifications
+- Detailed list of modifications
-- Motivation: Reasoning behind the changes
+- Motivation behind the changes
-- Checklist: Best practices verification
+- Best practices checklist

-The checklist will include language-specific best practices as well as general code quality checks like:
-- Code style and formatting
-- Test coverage
-- Documentation updates
-- Performance considerations
-- Security implications
-- Acceptance criteria validation

-Use this prompt when you want to:
+Example usage:
-- Create a new pull request linked to an issue
+- "Create a pull request for my feature branch with linked JIRA ticket DEV-123"
-- Generate a structured PR description
+- "Generate a PR description from my commits and reference Trello card TR-456"
-- Ensure changes meet acceptance criteria
-- Track requirements implementation
-- Make code changes clear for reviewers
-- Maintain traceability between code and requirements
+- "Make a pull request that links to Azure DevOps work item #789"
+- "Create a PR with GitHub issue #42 details included"
+- "Generate a pull request description with Asana task details"

 ## Prompt